IICRC Participates in Virtual Roundtable Regarding the State of Military Housing

 Related News

-LAS VEGAS – [Jan 26, 2024] – The Institute of Inspection, Cleaning and Restoration Certification (IICRC) has opened a second limited public review for the IICRC S520 Standard for Professional Mold Remediation as part of the...read more
+LAS VEGAS – [September 27, 2024] – The Institute of Inspection, Cleaning and Restoration Certification (IICRC) has opened public review for the IICRC S410 Standard for Professional Cleaning of the Built Environment for...read more